MediaComem/comem-archidep/TEST-MATTER.md

     You must know:

     * What Linux is and how it relates to Unix.
+    * That Ubuntu is a Linux operating system.

     You do not need to know:

-    * The history of Unix or Linux distributions, although you should know that Ubuntu is a Linux operating system.
+    * The history of Unix or Linux distributions.
   * [Unix basics & administration](https://mediacomem.github.io/comem-archidep/2019-2020/subjects/unix-admin?home=MediaComem%2Fcomem-archidep%23readme)

     You must know: